aurielfournier/CV/new_CV.md

 *In Review* Krementz, D.G., **Fournier, A.M.V.** Stopover Duration and Survival of Sora (Porzana carolina) during Autumn Migration in Missouri. **Journal of Field Ornitholog**

 -->
 *In Review* **Fournier, A.M.V.**, Shieldcastle, M.C., Kashmer, T., Mylecraine, K.A.
-Comparison of Arrival Dates of Spring Rail Migration in the Southwest Lake Erie Marshes, Ohio, USA. **Waterbirds**
+Comparison of Arrival Dates of Spring Rail Migration in the Southwest Lake Erie Marshes, Ohio, USA.

-*In Review* **Fournier, A.M.V %**, Sullivan, A. %, Bump, J., Perkins, M., Shieldcastle, M.C., King, S. *Combining citizen science derived species distribution models and stable isotope analysis reveals migratory connectivity in a secretive species, the Virginia rail (Rallus limicola)* **Journal of Applied Ecology**
+*In Review* **Fournier, A.M.V %**, Sullivan, A. %, Bump, J., Perkins, M., Shieldcastle, M.C., King, S. *Combining citizen science derived species distribution models and stable isotope analysis reveals migratory connectivity in a secretive species, the Virginia rail (Rallus limicola)*
 - **% The first two authors contributed equally to this manuscript**

-*In Review* **Fournier, A.M.V.**, Bond, A.L. *Volunteer field staff are bad for wildlife ecology* **The Wildlife Society Bulletin**
+*In Review* **Fournier, A.M.V.**, Bond, A.L. *Volunteer field staff are bad for wildlife ecology*

 2013 **Fournier, A.M.V.**, Shieldcastle, M.C., Fries, A.C. and Bump, J.K. *Developing a morphometric model to predict the sex of Virginia Rails (Rallus limicola)*. **[The Wildlife Society Bulletin](http://www.researchgate.net/publication/258931344_A_Morphometric_Model_to_Predict_the_Sex_of_Virginia_Rails_%28Rallus_limicola%29)** 27: 881-886